 About Martha Clare

-Through art, Martha Clare strives to acknowledge life's trials with an intentional focus on the positives.
-Below are stories of how Martha implements this mindset.
+Through art, I’m determined to acknowledge life's trials while hanging onto an intentional focus on its positives.
+Here are some stories about how I try to live in this mindset.

 Healing of Herons